 Dave is Giving Conflated Data

 So Dave definitely said words… How many of them were correct?
 Well, turns out very few.
-The number one reason why this is bad advice is because Dave has conflated data and he is giving really bad advice based off of incorrect data.
+The number one reason why this is bad advice is because Dave has conflated data and he is giving really bad advice based on incorrect data.
 Dave says the S&P has averaged 11.8%.
-But that is not true, at least not in the way the Dave means.
+But that is not true, at least not in the way Dave means.

 A Little History of the Stock Market

 Quick stock market history lesson.
 So the first stock index was formed in 1926.
 But the stock market and the way that we tend to think of it now was formed in 1928.
 So we have data going back to 1928 about Stock Market Annual average returns.

 On Dave Ramsey’s website, he talks about the expectation that an investor today can have for an annual average return if they’re investing in mutual funds.
 Dave Ramsey says that you can make a 12% return on your investment.
 He’s using a real number that’s based on the historical average annual return of the S&P 500.

 What the S&P 500 looks at is the performance of the stocks from the 500 largest most stable companies in the New York Stock Exchange.
 It’s pretty much thought of as the most accurate measure of the overall stock market.
 The historical average annual return from 1928 through 2021 is 11.82%.

 That’s a long look back and most people aren’t interested in what happened in the market 90 years ago.
 The way that this is written makes it sound like the S&P 500 has returned an average of 11.82% since 1928.
 But that is incorrect.
 Dave has conflated his data.